-For purpose of access, the subject individual should write to the system manager who will require the system name, identification card number, address, and for verification purposes, the subject individual's name (woman's maiden name, if applicable), and social security number (SSN).
+For purpose of access, the subject individual should write to the system manager who will require the system name, identification number, date of birth, and sex, and for verification purposes, the subject individual's name (woman's maiden name, if applicable), and SSN.
 Furnishing the SSN is voluntary, but it may make searching for a record easier and prevent delay.